chendiqian/OSAN/README.md

 # Sample on the fly

 Functionally similar to but practically different from ESAN.
 The latter keeps a _deck_ of subgraphs as a new dataset, but can be expensive when there are toooooo many combinations e.g. sample 10 nodes from 30.
+In this case it is better to _sample on the fly_.

 Do __not__ specify `--train_embd_model` and everything will be randomly sampled.

-Node delete: `python main.py --batch_size 128 --epochs 1000 --sample_policy node --sample_node_k -1 --num_subgraphs 3`
+Node delete: `python main.py --batch_size 128 --epochs 1000 --sample_policy node --sample_k -1 --num_subgraphs 3`

-Edge delete: `python main.py --batch_size 128 --epochs 1000 --sample_policy edge --sample_edge_k -1 --num_subgraphs 3`
+Edge delete: `python main.py --batch_size 128 --epochs 1000 --sample_policy edge --sample_k -1 --num_subgraphs 3`

-Khop-subgraph: `python main.py --batch_size 128 --epochs 1000 --sample_policy khop_subgraph --khop 5 --prune_policy mst --num_subgraphs 5`
+Khop-subgraph: `python main.py --batch_size 128 --epochs 1000 --sample_policy khop_subgraph --sample_k 5 --num_subgraphs 5`

+MST subgraph sample: `python main.py --batch_size 128 --epochs 1000 --sample_policy mst --num_subgraphs 5`

+Greedy expanding tree subgraph: `python main.py --batch_size 128 --epochs 1000 --sample_policy greedy_exp --sample_k 15 --num_subgraphs 5`